-7.7 Concerns about a staff member, supply teacher, volunteer or contractor head teacher as soon as possible.
-If the concerns/allegations are about the head teacher, speak to a director as soon as possible.
+7.7 Concerns about a staff member, supply teacher, volunteer or contractor

-If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the
+If you have any concerns about the behaviour or practice about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the head teacher as soon as possible.
+Your concerns should also be made in writing using the Low Level Concerns form.
+If the concerns/allegations are about the head teacher, notify a director as soon as possible.
 The head teacher/director will then follow the procedures set out in appendix 3, if appropriate.